yzhao062/yzhao062/README.md

 😄 I am an Assistant Professor at [USC Computer Science](https://www.cs.usc.edu/); see the latest information at my [homepage](https://viterbi-web.usc.edu/~yzhao010/).

 **Prospective Students**.
 We are seeking to recruit **2 Ph.D. students** for Fall 2026.
-Applicants are required to have at least one paper published in a top ML, System, or LLM conference.
+Applicants are required to have a few published papers in top ML, System, or NLP conferences.
 We also have openings for **undergraduate and graduate interns**, both from USC and other institutions.
 For all positions, please complete this Google Form: [Application Form](https://forms.gle/F2ZXqFWh9wgmUcHDA).
 Additionally, Ph.D. candidates are required to email me directly after submitting the form.
 See details at [my homepage](https://viterbi-web.usc.edu/~yzhao010/lab.html).

 🌱 **Research Interests**.
-My research is centered on the development of *robust*, *efficient*, and *automated* **machine learning (ML)** algorithms, systems, and applications.
-My key areas of focus include:
+My research focuses on building *Robust, Trustworthy, and Scalable AI systems* by addressing challenges at three distinct but connected levels: the *Principle Level*, the *Knowledge & Generation Level*, and the *System Level*.
+Through these levels, I integrate reliable detection methods, graph-based structured knowledge, generative modeling, and open-source tools to advance AI4Science, healthcare, finance, and political science.

-1. **Robust and Trustworthy AI:**  Enhancing AI systems with capabilities in out-of-distribution (OOD) detection, outlier detection (OD), and anomaly detection to improve reliability and trust.
+1. **Robust and Trustworthy AI (Principle):** Ensuring AI systems can detect outliers, anomalies, and out-of-distribution data to provide trust, fairness, and transparency across different domains.

-2. **Efficient and Automated AI:**  Developing ML systems that operate with minimal human supervision, optimizing for performance and automation.
+   **Keywords:** OOD Detection, Outlier Detection, Anomaly Detection, Trustworthiness.

-3. **AI for Applications and Science:**  Applying AI technologies to solve complex problems in fields such as drug discovery, security, finance, healthcare, and political science.
+2. **Structured and Generative AI for Science and Applications (Knowledge):** Leveraging graph-based learning to understand interconnected data and applying generative AI methods, large language models, and foundation models to address scientific challenges in drug discovery, synthetic clinical trials, and political forecasting.

-4. **Foundation Models and Generative AI for OD/OOD:**  Investigating the interplay between OD/OOD and advanced models like large language models (LLMs), enhancing both fields.
+   **Keywords:** Graph Learning, Graph Anomaly Detection, LLMs, Foundation Models, AI4Science, Drug Discovery.

+3. **Scalable and Open-Source AI (System):** Developing efficient tools and frameworks for automated model selection, hyperparameter optimization, and large-scale anomaly detection.
+As the creator of [PyOD](https://github.com/yzhao062/pyod) (25M+ downloads, used by NASA, Tesla, etc.), I lead [10+ open-source projects](https://github.com/yzhao062), including [PyGOD](https://github.com/pygod-team/pygod), [TDC](https://tdcommons.ai/), and [ADBench](https://github.com/Minqi824/ADBench), which collectively have earned more than 20,000 GitHub stars, accelerating AI adoption and impact.
+   **Keywords:** Automated ML, Distributed Systems, Open-source AI, Scalability.

 ⚡  **Open-source Contribution**: I created PyOD (used by NASA, Tesla, Morgan Stanley, and more) - the most popular library for anomaly detection in 2017.
 Also, I have led more than 10 ML open-source initiatives, receiving 20,000 GitHub stars (top 0.002%) and >22M downloads. **Popular ones**: PyOD, PyGOD, TDC, ADBench